 Weightlifting All Around Dumbbell Contest

-This event attempted to determine the strongest of the strong.
+The weightlifting all around dumbbell contest attempted to determine the strongest of the strong.
 Held only in 1904, the event included 10 different lifts, five each day.
-The winner was US athlete Oscar Osthoff.
+The winner was US strongman athlete Oscar Osthoff.

 One the first day the following events were held: